rlubenow/rlubenow/README.md

 Personal website and AI portfolio source code.

-I use this space to publish **small, well-scoped projects** that demonstrate the skills I use professionally (without sharing employer work).
+I use this space to publish small projects that demonstrate the skills I use professionally (without sharing employer work).
 Everything here is built independently and intended for public sharing.
 No employer or proprietary work is included.